magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 See the following articles for updates on features and changes for this release:

 *  [Amazon Pay](https://docs.magento.com/user-guide/payment/amazon-pay.html).
-Amazon Pay is deprecated in this release and will be removed in Magento 2.5.0.
+Amazon Pay has been deprecated in this release and will be removed in Magento 2.5.0.
 Magento 2.4.3 and higher will contain only updates for compatibility and fixes for major bugs.

 *  [Braintree](https://docs.magento.com/user-guide/payment/braintree.html)